ETC100/TMB_high/README.md

 ```
 There are several methods for one-dimension data cluster, such as Kmeans and Jerks.
 Here I recommond Kmeans, because Jerks cost too much time, and never output the center for each cluster.
 The script used in this ariticle were KMeans4one_dimension.py and Jerks.py.
 I selected non-small cell lung cancer as an example, with 86 pantients, outputing 6.111765 as the result, while 75 and 80 quantiles were 8.375 and 9.5 respectively.
+In general, as clinical trial do, they prefered median/quantile75/quantile80 as the TMB-high score threshold.
+I thind their choices are true, because we don't need to consider too much for one dimensional data.